corewood-tech/talk-soon-11ty/src/blog/posts/understanding-stuttering-fluency.md

 "My 4-year-old has started repeating words and sometimes gets stuck on sounds.
 Is this normal, or should I be worried about stuttering?"

 As a speech-language pathologist, I hear this question frequently from concerned parents.
-The truth is, most young children go through periods of normal disfluency as their language skills rapidly develop.
-However, some children do develop stuttering—a communication disorder that affects the flow and rhythm of speech.
+The truth is, some young children go through periods of normal disfluency as their language skills rapidly develop.
+However, some children do develop a fluency disorder.

 Let's explore what stuttering is, how to distinguish between normal childhood disfluency and a fluency disorder, and how speech-language pathologists can help children develop confidence in their communication.